5 Dental Procedures to Fix a Broken or Cracked Tooth

 Even though the tissue covering your teeth, called enamel, is the strongest in your body, it can still break or crack.

 There are numerous methods to harm teeth.
-Perhaps you were engaging in behavior that you shouldn’t have, such as chewing on a pencil or playing football without a mouth-guard.
+Perhaps you were engaging in behavior you shouldn’t have, such as chewing on a pencil or playing football without a mouthguard.
 Or perhaps you experienced a frightening fall, collision, or blow.

-The top nine items that harm your teeth, according to the American Dental Association, are hard candies, ice, citrus, coffee, dried fruit, potato chips, soda, alcohol, and sports drinks.
+According to the American Dental Association, the top nine items that harm your teeth are hard candies, ice, citrus, coffee, dried fruit, potato chips, soda, alcohol, and sports drinks.

-Additionally, tooth decay or cavities can weaken your teeth, making it more likely that they will shatter when you eat tough food.
+Additionally, tooth decay or cavities can weaken your teeth, making them more likely to shatter when you eat tough food.

 There are various varieties of broken teeth.

-- Broken cusp: A fractured cusp is what is left behind after a piece of a tooth’s chewing surface breaks off.
+• Broken cusp: A fractured cusp is left behind after a piece of a tooth’s chewing surface breaks off.
 Typically, it doesn’t hurt too bad.

-- Chipped Tooth: A cracked tooth is one that has a crack that runs vertically from the chewing surface towards the tooth’s root.
-In order to save the tooth in this situation, early detection is crucial.
+• Chipped Tooth: A cracked tooth has a crack that runs vertically from the chewing surface toward the tooth’s root.
+To save the tooth in this situation, early detection is crucial.
 If a cracked tooth is not treated, it will deteriorate over time and eventually fall out.

-- Split Tooth: A tooth that has been broken for a while typically splits.
-It can be recognised by a crack that has separable, distinct segments.
+• Split Tooth: A tooth that has been broken for a while typically splits.
+It can be recognized by a crack that has separable, distinct segments.
 A split tooth can’t be kept whole.

-- Root fracture that is vertical: These fissures run from the tooth’s root towards the chewing surface.
+• Vertical root fracture: These fissures run from the tooth’s root toward the chewing surface.
 They frequently exhibit few symptoms and indicators.
 They are frequently found when the gum and bone around them become diseased.

 The following five methods can fix a chipped or damaged tooth.